dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 MsgBox CellCount

-When you execute the routine, the MsgBox function displays CellCount’s value.
+When you execute the routine, the MsgBox function displays CellCount's value.

-It’s often helpful to display the values of two or more variables in the message
+It's often helpful to display the values of two or more variables in the message

 box.
 The following statement displays the current value of two variables: